toychicken/lrg.io/content/articles/hacking-the-business.md

 ----

-I do a lot of work for large organisations that have some kind of 'innovation lab'.
+I do a lot of work for large organisations that have some kind of Innovation lab.
 They often have dynamic sounding names like 'Ventures', 'Digital Labs', or '[Skunkworks](http://archive.fortune.com/magazines/fortune/fortune_archive/2000/03/06/275258/index.htm)'.
 They are set up to deliberately go against the grain of the main enterprise, or operate outside of normal constraints.
 However, the relationship between parent and errant child can be tricky.

-So far, I've identified a number of possible states.
-Sometimes, the states are transient
+For my own purposes, I've identified a few of the typical ineffective states that innovation labs end up in.
+They're all fixable.

 Possible outcomes

-* The bottomless hole (Everything styled to look amazing, but doesn't produce)
 * The research unit (talented people that are good at talking to customers - vision not strong enough)
 * The alt-marketing department (because they get used to talking a good game, but don't build products)
 * Never-never land (where no project ever grows up)
 * The Halley's comet (operating so far away from the main business, it only touches base every 76 years)
+* The bottomless hole (Everything styled to look amazing, but doesn't produce)

 By their nature, these departments often have talented, driven people.
 They often produce good results in one area (if not all areas) - but unless there's a strategy

-Fundamentally, business transformation can't be done by 'hacking'.
-New '10x' businesses can't be grown by
+Fundamentally, innovation can't be done by 'hacking'.
+New '10x' businesses can't be grown by hedging